aws/aws-iot-device-sdk-python-v2/samples/README.md

 Source: `samples/mqtt5_request_response.py`

-Your Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
+Your AWS IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
 Make sure your policy allows a client ID of `test-*` to connect or use `--client_id <client ID here>` to send the client ID your policy supports.

 <details>
 <summary>(see sample policy)</summary>